TechBorn99/TechBorn99/README.md

 # Welcome to my Github profile 👋

 ## 🙋‍♂️ About Me
+Greetings!
+I'm Stefan, a Full Stack Developer with a penchant for back-end architecture, currently enhancing the digital landscape with robust solutions and innovative design.
+Educated at the University of Novi Sad and seasoned in the tech industry, I've honed my skills in a plethora of frameworks and languages, from C# to React, all while nurturing a strong community spirit.
 Beyond code, I channel my fervor for tech into community enrichment, leveraging my voice in political debates and civil action to advocate for change and innovation.
 I'm committed to not just building software, but also building bridges in tech communities.

 ## 🔧 Skills
 - **Languages & Frameworks:** C#, .NET Core, Node.js, React.js, TypeScript, JavaScript, Python